homeiraazari/Wildfire-and-Climate-Change/README.md

 * We noticed that while reading in the newly created table in our exploration notebook the date formats weren't read in properly.
 Thus, we changed the read in with the correct date format and then subtracted column discovery date from contain date to get total days the fire was burning.

+* While reading the newly cleaned file we had to parse the dates while reading in as it would preserve the data types the way we had saved the file.

+### Twitter Data

+* This dataset aggregates tweets pertaining to climate change collected between Apr 27, 2015 and Feb 21, 2018.
+In total, 43943 tweets were annotated.

+Each tweet is labelled as one of the following classes:

+2(News): the tweet links to factual news about climate change 1(Pro): the tweet supports the belief of man-made climate change 0(Neutral: the tweet neither supports nor refutes the belief of man-made climate change -1(Anti): the tweet does not believe in man-made climate change

+* For starters at a glance the data did not look messy as it did not have any null or missing values.
+But once we dug deeper we had to understand how we could clean up this dataset.

+* We first dropped the tweetid column which was not useful for our analysis and created a copy of the dataframe for further cleaning.

+* Then we checked the length of the message column to see how many tweets had more than 140 characters to understand the outliers and further clean the data set.

+* To understand this discrepancy better we visualised this length column for each tweet we created "tweet_len" to plot a boxplot to show the outliers.

+* We also plotted the sentiment count to get a better picture of this data set.

+* Even with a preliminary wordcloud we saw there was noise in the text.

+* Thus, we first tried to view the messages with more than 140 characters and noticed that they had twitter handles,URLs, different punctuations, symbols etc. We ran this through BeautifulSoup to parse it, then converted the string to lower case so that everything was uniform.

+* Later we removed the URLs, Twitter handles and 'rt' in the beginning of the messages with a for loop.

+* Once that was cleaned we then used regular expressions to remove https: etc. with alphabets and space.
+We also removed punctuations and replaced tab with space further.

+* Once these were updated we made a new dataframe with a more cleaner design with message column titled as "text" and sentiment as "target" for better utility for running the models.

 ## Data Exploration

+### Wildfire Dataset

 * For the data exploration phase we used the newly created sqlite table to create plots for visualising our datset.